JosephPrichard/git-stats/README.md

 The wait group waits until each goroutine signals it is done.
 `

-The original solution with both a wait group and a channel hung indefinitely because the wait group and channel deadlocked each other.
-The wait group done call ran after the channel send, but the channel recv ran after the wait group wait call.
-I learned that wait groups are better used when you want to wait on N tasks without getting a response, and channels are better if you need each task to send a response when finished.

-Execute the program with go run main.go.
-Configurations should be in a .env file in the same directory.
+Execute the program with `go run main.go`.
+Configurations should be in a `.env` file in the same directory.
 ```
 token=<your-github-token>
 name=JohnSmith